 - refer back to their provincial aid account regularly for file and funding updates

-- create a CLSP account (in addition to their provincial aid account) once their funds have been disbursed
+- create a CLSP account (in addition to their provincial aid account)

 - inform the ministry of any changes in income, including those related to bursaries, scholarships and awards.
 Important: in the case of the Ontario Student Assistance Program (OSAP), the Scholarships and Student Aid Office declares to the ministry, on your behalf, all bursaries (need-based awards) you have received.
 Do not report these to OSAP as this will result in twice the amount being recorded on your file.)